 (3) Represents (a) 5,070,074 shares available for future issuance under the 2024 Plan as of December 31, 2024, and (b) 2,242,480 shares available for future issuance under the ESPP, excluding 79,670 shares that were subject to purchase under the ESPP during the purchase period ended December 31, 2024.
 Shares available under the 2024 Performance Incentive Plan may be used for any type of award authorized in that plan.
-This column does not reflect the 10,750,000 additional shares that will be available under the 2024 Performance Incentive Plan at the Annual Meeting.
+This column does not reflect the 10,750,000 additional shares that will be available under the 2024 Performance Incentive Plan if stockholders approve the Amended and Restated 2024 Performance Incentive Plan at the Annual Meeting.